 If not, you can always immerse yourself in the food – something else that’s at the heart of the countries customs.
 Made up of fresh fruit, vegetables, olive oil and a bounty of dairy products, meat and fish, signature dishes include Greek salads laden with feta cheese, moussaka, Mezedes (similar to Tapas), a fish dish called Burdeta and lobster or shrimp based dishes.
 You’ll also get the customary helpings of fresh olives, pitta and dips, and for drinks, make sure you choose one of their fine local wines, or for a punchy pick-me-up, a shot of Raki.

-Faliraki in Rhodes, Laganas in Zante, Kavos in Corfu, Kos Town and the island of Mykanos (see our clubbing holiday guide) are all hubs suited for the late-night tourist.
+Faliraki in Rhodes, Laganas in Zante, Kavos in Corfu, Kos Town and the island of Mykonos are all hubs suited for the late-night tourist.
 With bars, clubs, pubs and world-famous DJ’s stopping off at several of the hot-spots, if you want to sleep all day and rave all night, you won’t be disappointed.

-Halkidiki is a peninsula off the Greek mainland that extends southeast away from the city of Thessaloniki, in southern Macedonia. …
+Halkidiki is a peninsula off the Greek mainland that extends southeast away from the city of Thessaloniki, in southern Macedonia.
+The peninsula resemb …

-For people looking for dramatic scenery and beaches which spread out as far as the eye can see, you cannot go wrong with visiting …
+For people looking for dramatic scenery and beaches which spread out as far as the eye can see, you cannot go wrong with visiting the beautiful island …

 The beautiful island of Kos is a Greek Island in the Dodecanese, near the coast of Turkey.
 The island boasts immaculate beaches and dazzling waters, w …